Rehab Exercise Progression: A Patient’s Guide to Safely Advancing Your Recovery

 • Rest: 30–90 seconds

-• Example: Resistance band rows, weighted lunges
+• Examples: Resistance band rows, weighted lunges, step-downs

 Goal Sets Reps Intensity Rest Between Sets